Charles Stross: Awards

 Accelerando won the 2006 Locus Award for Best Science Fiction Novel.
 Missile Gap won the 2007 Locus Award for best novella.
 The Concrete Jungle (contained in The Atrocity Archives) won the Hugo Award for Best Novella in 2005; Palimpsest, included in Wireless, won the same award in 2010, and Equoid in 2014.
 Glasshouse won the 2009 Prometheus Award for Best Novel; Stross was a Best Novel finalist in 2009 for Saturn's Children and has been nominated four other times for Iron Sunrise (in 2005), Accelerando (2006), The Revolution Business (2010) and Annihilation Score (2016).
 The Apocalypse Codex won the 2013 Locus Award for Best Fantasy Novel.
 Stross's work has also been nominated for a number of other awards, including the John W. Campbell Memorial Award, Arthur C. Clarke Award, and the Hugo Award for Best Novel, as well as the Japanese Seiun Award.

 Personal life

-Stross believes himself to be autistic, but does not intend to seek a professional diagnosis.
+Stross is Jewish.
+He believes himself to be autistic, but does not intend to seek a professional diagnosis.